VIB-PSB/MINI-AC/example/README.md

 - **acr_files**: contains the BED files with the genomic coordinates of the ACRs in a minimal format of 3 columns: chromosome, start and stop
 	- **bundle_sheath_marand_top10k.bed**: cell-type specific ACRs of bundle sheath.
 	- **mesophyll_marand_top10k.bed**: cell-type specific ACRs of mesophyll.
 - **de_files**: contains tab-separated tables with differential expression analysis results.
 The only format requirements are that the first row has to be the header (column names), and the first column has to contain gene IDs.
-It can be one single file for all the input ACRs in which case the name of the files should end with "\*_degs_table.txt".
+There is no requirement for the number of columns or content, although it should contain statistics associated to a DE analysis.
+It can be one single file for all the input ACRs in which case the name of the file should end with "\*_degs_table.txt".
 They can also be paired ACR-DE files.
-In the case they are paired datasets, the name of the file needs to be the same as the corresponding ACR file with "\*_degs_table.txt" added.
+In the case they are paired datasets, the names of the files need to be the same as the corresponding ACR files with "\*_degs_table.txt" added.
 For this specific example, if there were paired ACR-DE files, they should be named: bundle_sheath_marand_top10k_degs_table.txt and mesophyll_marand_top10k_degs_table.txt
 	- **maize_leaf_celltypes_degs_table.txt**: DE analysis table.
 - **exp_genes_files**: contains single-column txt files with gene IDs for which the functional networks should to be filtered for.
 For example, if we are interested in a specific tissue or cell-type, these can be genes expressed in that tissue or cell-type.
-It can also be a signle file for all the ACRs, or paired with the ACRs.
+It can also be a single file for all the ACRs, or paired with the ACRs.
 In any case, the naming format is the same as the "de_files" mentioned above, except that the files have to end with "\*_expressed_genes.txt".
 	- **maize_leaf_expressed_genes.txt**

 ## **MINI-AC OUTPUTS**